TanishkBansode/HSC-Balbharti-Markdown-files/class12science/Chemistry/13-amines.md

 | CH₃-N(C₂H₅)(C₃H₇) | Ethylmethyln-propylamine | N-Ethyl-N-methyl propan-1-amine |
 | C₂H₅-N(CH₃)(CH(CH₃)₂) | Ethylmethylisopropylamine | N-Ethyl-N-methyl propan-2-amine |
 | C₆H₅-N(CH₃)₂ | N, N-Dimethylaniline | N, N-Dimethylbenzenamine |
 ---
+<div align="center">283</div>

+---
+---
+### Remember...
+The name of amine (common or IUPAC) is always written as one word.
+For example: C₂H₅-NH₂ Ethylamine (Ethanamine)

+---

+### Try this...
+Draw possible structures of all the isomers of C₄H₁₁N.
+Write their common as well as IUPAC names.

+---

+## 13.3 Preparation of Amines :

+**13.3.1 : By ammonolysis of alkyl halides :**

+When alkyl halide is heated with alcoholic solution of excess ammonia it undergoes nucleophilic substitution reaction in which the halogen atom is replaced by an amino (-NH₂) group to form primary amine.
+This process of breaking of C-X bond by ammonia is known as ammonolysis.
+The reaction is also known as alkylation of ammonia.
+The reaction is carried out in a sealed tube at 373 K. It may be noted that the primary amine obtained in the 1st step is stronger nucleophile than ammonia.
+Hence, it further reacts with alkyl halide to form secondary and tertiary amines and finally quaternary ammonium salt if NH₃ is not used in large excess.

+R-X + NH₃(alc). (excess) --Δ--> R-NH₂ (1º amine)

+The order of reactivity of alkyl halides with ammonia is R-I > R-Br > R-Cl.

+---

+### Use your brain power
+*   Write chemical equations for
+    1.  reaction of alc.
+NH₃ with C₂H₅I.
+    2. Ammonolysis of benzyl chloride followed by the reaction with two moles of CH₃-I.
+*   Why is ammonolysis of alkyl halide not a suitable method for the preparation of primary amine ?

+---
 <div align="center">284</div>